Hard Money Lenders of Myrtle Beach

 Our Approach

-Our multifamily acquisition loans are available throughout the Grand Strand rental markets including Myrtle Beach, Conway, North Myrtle Beach, Little River, Longs, Socastee, Loris, and surrounding Horry County communities where rental housing demand remains strong year-round.
+Our multifamily acquisition loans are available throughout the Grand Strand rental markets including Myrtle Beach, Conway (CCU and downtown workforce corridors), North Myrtle Beach, Little River, Longs, Socastee, Red Hill, Loris, and surrounding Horry County communities where rental housing demand from tourism workers, CCU enrollment, and healthcare employment remains strong year-round.

 Frequently Asked Questions